 Everything… Literally Everything Costs Money

 “Well, let’s see, at this moment, you are running appliances in your house, even though we are out.
 That costs money.
 Your house has a mortgage, so you are always on the hook for the interest which accumulates everyday.
 Again… more money.
-Your car loan, and any other loan, could be looked at the same way.
+Your car loan, and any other loan like your student loans, could be looked at the same way.
 There’s the property taxes, house insurance, car insurance to name a few.”

 *Seeing that he was still listening I continued on.*